 Blues' Alexander Steen: Ready to rock

-Steen (concussion) will return to the lineup for Friday's game against Winnipeg, Tom Timmermann of the St. Louis Post-Dispatch reports.
+Steen (concussion) is healthy and will play in Friday's game versus the Jets, Tom Timmermann of the St. Louis Post-Dispatch reports.

-Steen has been a solid source of secondary scoring for the Blues when healthy this season, notching six goals and 11 points in 18 appearances.
-The veteran forward will return to a prominent role Friday, skating on St. Louis' second line and second power-play unit against the Jets.
+Steen has missed the last two games due to a concussion but is ready now.
+He's expected to slot into the second line with Brayden Schenn and Vladimir Tarasenko as well as the second power-play unit.
+Steen holds serviceable fantasy value with 11 points and 38 shots on goal in 18 games.

 More News